antonshir/LongBeachCityProject/README.md

-# LongBeachCityProject
+#LBVitality
-CSULB Project in conjunction with the city of Long Beach.
+This project analyzes data in city of Long Beach to provide more insights to local businesses.